microsoft/fast/packages/web-components/fast-element/docs/guide/using-directives.md

 }
 ```

 Similar to the `children` directive, the `slotted` directive will populate the `slottedNodes` property with nodes assigned to the slot.
 If `slottedNodes` is decorated with `@observable` then it will be updated dynamically as the assigned nodes change.
 Like any observable, you can optionally implement a *propertyName*Changed method to be notified when the nodes change.
-Additionally, you can provide an `options` object to the `slotted` directive to specify customized configuration for the underlying [assignedNodes() API call](https://developer.mozilla.org/en-US/docs/Web/API/HTMLSlotElement/assignedNodes) or specify a `filter`.
+Additionally, you can provide an `options` object to the `slotted` directive to specify a customized configuration for the underlying [assignedNodes() API call](https://developer.mozilla.org/en-US/docs/Web/API/HTMLSlotElement/assignedNodes) or specify a `filter`.

 ## Host Directives